Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ---

 To grant developers access to [register an application](/konnect/dev-portal/applications/dev-reg-app-service), you must enable application registration for a service version.
-When you enable application registration, {{site.konnect_saas}} enables two plugins automatically: [ACL](/hub/kong-inc/acl), and your choice of [Key Authentication](/hub/kong-inc/key-auth) or [OIDC](/hub/kong-inc/openid-connect).
-These plugins run in the background to support application registration for the service and are managed by
+When you enable application registration, {{site.konnect_saas}} enables plugins automatically to support the desired mode, either Key Auth or OIDC (using the [`openid-connect` plugin](/hub/kong-inc/key-auth)).
+These plugins run inside the {{site.base_gateway}} runtime instances to support application registration for the service and are managed automatically by
 {{site.konnect_saas}}.

 ## Support for any runtime group